SODHAIRy/SODHAIRy/README.md

-- I M NOT HACKER 10TH STUDTUNT
+- I M NOT HACKER ONLY
 -
 -
 - 👋 Hi, I’m @SODHAIRy